-- A probabilistic estimate of pi (monte.py) - A graphical program where you draw bricks to form a triangle (pyramid.py) - A program that inputs n, prints the first n primes, and counts the number of twin primes in that list. (primes.py)
+- A probabilistic estimate of pi (monte.py) - A program that inputs n, prints the first n primes, and counts the number of twin primes in that list. (primes.py) - Two graphical programs where you draw bricks to form an ell or a pyramid.